yassinedoghri/astro-i18next/README.md

 > **Status** [beta version]
 >
-> You can use it, and feedback is welcome!
-As integrations in Astro are still
+> You can use it, and feedback is more than welcome!
+As integrations in Astro
-> experimental, note that some breaking changes may be still introduced during
+> are still experimental, note that some breaking changes may still be
-> this phase.
+> introduced during this phase.

 ## Getting started